 Dear clinicians, researchers, scholars, students, and (self) advocates around the world with an interest in Sensory Integration,

-the Austrian organizing team of the upcoming congress is excited to have the honor to organize the fifth European congress on Sensory Integration!
+the Austrian organizing team of the upcoming congress is excited about the honor to host the fifth European congress on Sensory Integration!
 In using the term "Sensory Integration" I am including the neurophysiology of (multi)sensory integration, sensory processing and integration dysfunction, Ayres' Sensory Integration theory and intervention (ASI(R)), and other sensory-based interventions.